ImrulNYC/crewai-note/README.md

-# Agent-Note–Composition
+# 🧠 Agent-Note–Composition

 ## Description

-This app, hosted in Streamlit, uses CrewAI agents to structure information into easy-to-review notes.
-The inputs for the app are text, PDF, or DOCX files.
+**Agent-Note–Composition** is a Streamlit-based application that uses [CrewAI](https://github.com/joaomdmoura/crewai) agents to convert raw input into structured, easy-to-review notes.
+Users can input content via direct text, PDF, or DOCX file uploads.

+---

-### Information Flow
+## 🔄 Information Flow

-- If the input is not direct text, the app extracts it from the uploaded file.
+1. If the input is a file, the app extracts text using `PyPDF2` or `docx2txt`.
-- The extracted or pasted text is passed to a crew of AI agents.
+2. The extracted or pasted content is passed to a crew of AI agents.
-- The agents process the input sequentially, each performing a distinct part in preparing the final structured notes.
+3. Each agent processes the input sequentially to prepare structured notes.

+---

-### Agents
+## 🧠 Agents

-- **Grammar Agent**: Corrects grammar and writing inconsistencies in the input.
+- **Grammar Agent**: Corrects grammar and resolves inconsistencies in the writing.
-- **Fact-check Agent**: Validates the factual accuracy of the content.
+- **Fact-check Agent**: Validates factual accuracy using web search.
-- **Format Agent**: Applies a selected note-taking method:
+- **Format Agent**: Applies the selected note-taking method:
   - Outline Method
   - Cornell Method
   - Boxing Method
-- **(Optional) Flashcards Agent**: Creates 5 to 15 flashcards summarizing key facts and concepts from the input text.
+- **(Optional) Flashcards Agent**: Generates 5 to 15 flashcards summarizing key concepts and facts.

-## Technologies

-- **CrewAI**: Multi-agent orchestration framework
-- **Streamlit**: User interface and structured Markdown output
-- **PyPDF2**: Extracts text from PDF files
-- **docx2txt**: Extracts text from Word documents
-- **litellm**: Lightweight wrapper to call LLMs like OpenAI
-- **python-dotenv**: Loads environment variables for API key management

 ---

+## 🧰 Technologies

+- **CrewAI** – Orchestrates a team of AI agents
+- **Streamlit** – Interactive UI and Markdown rendering
+- **PyPDF2** – Extracts text from PDF files
+- **docx2txt** – Extracts text from Word documents
+- **LiteLLM** – Lightweight interface to call LLMs
+- **python-dotenv** – Manages environment variables securely

+---

-## Installing
+## 🚀 Installation

 ### 1. Prerequisites

-- Python `>=3.10` and `<3.13` must be installed.
+- Python `>=3.10` and `<3.13`
-- This project uses [`uv`](https://github.com/astral-sh/uv) for dependency and package management.
+- [`uv`](https://github.com/astral-sh/uv) for environment and dependency management

 ### 2. Install `uv`